 As explained in Principle 1, it is recommended that each apartment prepare a household emergency plan and have a go bag/kit.
-Guidance on preparedness can be found at: https://srcity.org/2558/Emergency-Preparedness
+Guidance on preparedness can be found at: https://srcity.org/ReadySR guests and staff of this complex.
+The emergency can be the result of internal or external events and can be man-made or the result of natural events.